quat1024/hoppers/NOTES.md

 * The text in container guis gets slightly lighter in color when you are holding an item in your hand.
 It just does that.
 * Your hand still bobs up and down when trying to place a block in a position where it doesn't fit, it doesn't mean the item was implemented wrong.
-* A hand swing animation is displayed when clicking on any entity.
+* A hand swing animation is always displayed when right clicking on an entity.

 These are all Forge bugs lol.
+Actually the last one is a feature that lets you pet animals and/or your friends.